 Education resume formatting is an essential aspect of gaining a teacher interview.
-How your teacher resume looks, sounds, and comes across, will determine whether you advance to the next round of the job application process.
-If your resume or CV is cluttered, unappealing to the eye, or incomprehensible, you will surely get tossed in the “No” pile, regardless of your qualifications.
+How your teacher’s resume looks, sounds, and comes across, will determine whether you advance to the next round of the job application process.
+If your resume or CV is cluttered, unappealing to the eye, or incomprehensible, you will indeed get tossed in the “No” pile, regardless of your qualifications.

 1. White Space

 The use of white space is key in education resume formatting.
 White space, also known as negative space, consists of margins, space between paragraphs and sections, and other areas lacking text and markings.
 This technique allows for a better-organized document, which is easier to read and decipher and draws the reader’s eye to the appropriate areas.
 Integrate white space accordingly to help keep the reader on track and subconsciously direct him/her to essential points in your document.

 Education resume formatting tips that get results

 2. Section Headings of Resume

 Using section headings is one of the easiest ways to break down information clearly and cohesively.
 For instance, your formal education and credentials should appear in the same area entitled “Education and Credentials.”
 If a hiring administrator is looking for specific education, experience, or skills, he/she can find that information quickly and easily.